Department of Psychology

 If you graduated from July 2008 onwards your Academic Transcript was issued to you free of charge at the end of your studies.
 You are able to obtain further copies of this Transcript at a cost of £35.00 from the University of Portsmouth Online Store.

 If you graduated before July 2008 you will not have automatically received an Academic Transcript so we will provide you with the first copy free of charge.
-Please complete your details in the form below to submit your request to the Psychology Department Manager.
+Please complete your details in this form to submit your request to the Psychology Department Manager.
 However, requests for additional copies, will incur a fee of £35.00 from the University of Portsmouth Online Store.

 If you require a replacement Parchment then please click here for details on how to request this from our Academic Registry Department.